 Sometimes it's best to just give yourself a break, no matter how hard it seems.
 Stop talking, whispering, laughing, singing, rapping, and especially stop yelling.

-Your vocal cords will that you when you give them a chance to rest.
+Your vocal cords will thank you when you give them a chance to rest.
 According to the Boston Medical Center, our vocal cords vibrate against each other 100 to 1,000 times every second.
 Your voice box can handle this, but it isn't meant to be overworked.

 When you constantly sing or speak beyond your limits, you don't give your vocal cords enough time to recover from all of the vibrations, and they will begin to lose their effectiveness.

-Overworking your vocal cords and larynx can cause you to go beyond the damages, like hoarseness and a soar throat.
+Overworking your vocal cords and larynx can cause you to go beyond the light damages, like hoarseness and a soar throat.
 Those who overwork their vocal cords can suffer from extreme conditions, including vocal nodules.

 Like calluses that grow on your hands, vocal nodules are a growth on your vocal cords (sometimes benign, sometimes worse) that impacts your ability to vocalize correctly.